Liverpool 4-0 Barcelona: 'Nothing is impossible!' - Reds astonish with 4-0 beatdown | Goal.com

 The remarkable achievement of the hosts saw them out-play their visitors, with the threat of Lionel Messi and company mostly neutralised by a superb all-round performance on the pitch.

-There was plenty of reaction to another showepiece trip for Liverpool, who will face either Ajax or Tottenham in Madrid next month.
+There was plenty of reaction to another showpiece trip for Liverpool, who will face either Ajax or Tottenham in Madrid next month.

 CHAMPIONS LEAGUE FINAL HERE WE COME ⭐ #UCL #YNWA pic.twitter.com/aEE6SQXCQV— Trent Arnold (@trentaa98) May 7, 2019